Sports Medical Certificate Online

 France: the PPS system explained

 The PPS involves reading a series of health articles and watching short videos about exercise safety.
-If the built-in health questionnaire identifies no risk factors, a digital certificate is generated automatically.
+If the built-in health questionnaire identifies no risk factors, a digital attestation is generated automatically.
 If risk factors are flagged, you will still need to see a doctor before receiving your attestation.

 Not all French events accept PPS.
 Some organisers, particularly for cycling sportives and non-FFA events, still require a traditional doctor-signed certificate stating "no contraindications to competitive sport."
 Always verify which format your event accepts before applying.